 Karim Benzema and Oezil scored to pull Madrid even after Manucho had put Valladolid ahead twice to end the first half 2-2.

 Knowing the defending champions could not drop any more points, Mourinho threw on extra attacking players as Madrid's nerves began to fray with Cristiano Ronaldo being booked for complaining.

 Valladolid held firm and made its own incursions into Madrid's area until defender Henrique Sereno conceded a dangerous free kick on the edge of the area.

-Instead of Ronaldo, who had scored from a free kick in last weekend's win over Atletico Madrid, Oezil stepped up and curled an unstoppable strike off the underside of the crossbar in the 72nd minute to grab the victory.
+Instead of Ronaldo, who had scored from a free kick in last weekend's win over Atletico Madrid, Oezil stepped up and curled an unstoppable free kick off the underside of the crossbar in the 72nd minute to grab the victory.

-Elsewhere, Valencia won 1-1 at Osasuna in the debut of coach Ernesto Valverde.
-Malaga thrashed struggling Granada 4-0 to rise into provisional fourth place, and Real Sociedad defender Carlos Martinez scored an injury-time equalizer to secure a 1-1 home draw with Getafe.
+Elsewhere on Sunday, Malaga thrashed struggling Granada 4-0 at home to provisionally rise into fourth place, while Real Sociedad defender Carlos Martinez scored an injury-time equalizer to secure a 1-1 home draw with Getafe.